archetect/archetect.github.io/src/guides/authoring/basics.md

 {{#include basics_code.md:step_05}}
 ```

 Render the script to the screen, and then render it to a file.
-Use something like 'SingletonGreeter', 'singleton
+Use inputs like 'SingletonGreeter', 'singleton
-greeter', etc as your input.
+greeter', etc as your input, and notice that your Java code will be rendered correctly in most reasonable cases.

 ```shell
 archetect render script.yml > output.txt
 ```

-Take notice that for two of the variables defined in the `set` command, we set a value derived from previously set
+Take notice that for two of the variables defined with the `set` command, we explicitly set their values derived
-variable instead of prompting for it.
-And we shaped the variable names in the casing as would be needed in the
+from the previously set variable instead of prompting for a value.
+These derived variables are in the same shape as
-template.
-This is a common convention used in Archetect archetypes: take an input, and then create multiple case
+the casing functions applied.
+This is a common convention used in Archetect archetypes: take an input, and then create
-variations that can be used throughout complex templates.
-This is much preferable over repeatedly using the same
+multiple variables in the cases required throughout a complex template.
+This is much preferable over repeatedly
+using the same functions everywhere, and makes it much easier to author and read the template later!
+This practice
-functions everywhere!
-This becomes especially important as we start using variable in directory structures.
+becomes especially important as we start using variables in directory structures.